Alkene monooxygenase

-The 4 substrates of this enzyme are propene, NADH, H^{+}, and O_{2}, whereas its 3 products are 1,2-epoxypropane, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are propylene, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are propylene oxide, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is alkene,NADH:oxygen oxidoreductase.
 This enzyme is also called alkene epoxygenase.
-This enzyme participates in tetrachloroethene degradation.
+It contains a Rieske type of ferredoxin.

+Substrate range

+The enzyme from a Xanthobacter bacterial species has four peptide components, all of which are required for activity.
+These oxidise a large range of double bonds, including internal or terminal alkenes and chlorinated derivatives.

+When propene is the substrate, the epoxide product is 95% the (R) enantiomer.